ascendantsocratic/ascendantsocratic.github.io/articles/race.md

 Races differ in mean cranial capacities, with Asians at the highest, then Europeans, and then Africans at the lowest [(Rushton & Rushton, 2003)](https://sci-hub.se/https://doi.org/10.1016/S0160-2896(02)00137-X).
 The relation between brain size and cognitive ability increases from Africans to Europeans to Asians [(Rushton & Ankney, 1996)](https://philipperushton.net/wp-content/uploads/2015/02/Brain-Size-and-Cognitive-Ability-Correlations-with-Age-Sex-Social-Class-and-Race-1996-by-John-Philippe-Rushton-C.-Davison-Ankney.pdf).

+## Cortical Structure

+MRI analysis indicates significant brain differences between caucasian and indian people [(Rao et al., 2017)](http://cds.iisc.ac.in/faculty/yalavarthy/Rao_Psyn_2017.pdf).

+Three-dimensional geometry of the cortical surface is highly predictive of individuals' genetic ancestry.
+It also shows distinct ancestral patterns in the folding and gyrification of the brain [(Fan et al., 2015)](https://files.catbox.moe/d8gdf7.pdf).

+Resting state functional MRI connectivity data can predict genetic ancestry at very high performance [(Altmann & Miranda, 2018)](https://www.biorxiv.org/content/10.1101/440776v1.full.pdf).

+Many of the amino acid polymorphic sites from the brain size regulating gene CASC5 have high frequencies of derived alleles in East Asians, but are rare in Europeans and Africans.
+This suggests that there was natural selection that tended to favor a larger gray matter volume in East Asians [(Shi et al., 2016)](https://files.catbox.moe/dmg1zr.pdf).

+[Kirkegaard & Fuerst (2023)](https://www.researchgate.net/publication/369479241_A_Multimodal_MRI-based_Predictor_of_Intelligence_and_Its_Relation_to_RaceEthnicity) found that when applying a multimodal MRI-based predictor of intelligence, race can confound models when a multiracial training sample is used because models learn to predict race and use race to predict intelligence

 </div>